Micro influencers; using influence in B2B and service industries

-Celebrity Influencer: the global super-star, level of influence.
+The global super-star, level of influence.
 Universities can use this level of influence.
 For example: Queen guitarist Brian May was made chancellor of Liverpool John Moores University in 2008, after completing a PhD in Astrophysics.
 Other famous chancellors include Bill Bryson, Patrick Stewart and Sir Trevor McDonald.

-Macro Influencer: more niche to certain sectors these people are usually experts on a topic.
+More niche to certain sectors these people are usually experts on a topic.
 Gratnells, makers of the iconic school tray, have endorsements from Sir Ken Robinson, an international advisor on education to government.

-Middle Influencers; this lot got lucky.
+This lot got lucky.
 They have a great social media following and provide content in the form of tutorials, videos and guides.
 Zoella, a beauty blogger who launched her own cosmetics line with high street pharmacy chain, Superdrug, is a good example.

-Micro Influencers; a smaller following online but these influencers are more niche.
+A smaller following online but these influencers are more niche.
 They have a special interest which they express via a blog, YouTube channel or Instagram account.

 These are the key resource for your PR and integrated social campaigns.
 You can see this in action in the Taste of Gracewell campaign promoting healthy eating in care homes.
 Food and lifestyle bloggers were challenged with recipes created from Sunrise / Gracewell chefs.
 They then wrote about the meals and their experience with elderly care, shown here on Mrs Bishop Bakes.

-Choosing an Influencer
+Choosing an influencer

 Choosing an influencer at any level can take time and research.
 Mrs Bishop, seen in the Gracewell campaign, must meet finite criteria to make the campaign cut.
 The quality and consistency of content produced, their social following, demographic, age and readership are all considered.
 In essence, will the blog readers possibly be looking to pack a relative off to a care home within the next 5 years?